-Let’s take a closer look at some of the hurdles businesses will try to overcome in 2021.
+Let’s take a closer look at some of the hurdles businesses anticipate having to overcome in 2022.

 I am worried about what support is available if my business stops trading due to coronavirus restrictions